gregorhd/interactive_rasterstats/README.md

 ```
 The notebook will open in your browser.
 Click inside the only cell and hit `Shift + Enter` to run the script and have the slider and results displayed below.

 **Note**: The  standard interactive ipython interpreter accessed through the command prompt (`ipython -i script.py`) is not able to dynamically handle _ipywidgets_.
-It is therefore necessary to use one of the two options described above to run the script.
+It is therefore necessary to use one of the two options described above to run the script and avail of the interactive features.

 #### Expected Outputs